YogeshK34/agent-challenge/README.md

 **Note**: The Dockerfile uses `COPY .env ./` to include environment variables in the container build.

-## 🎯 Real-World Applications
+## 🌍 Real-World Applications

-Story Forge comes with 5 prebuilt templates that you can use to quickly generate tailored creative output.
-The available templates are:

-- Whimsical
-- Horror
-- Epic Lore
-- Romantic
-- Thriller

-Story Forge can be used for many creative scenarios, including:
+StoryForge’s diverse templates can be used across a range of creative and storytelling scenarios:

-- **Novel Writing** - Generate characters and plot developments for fiction
-- **Game Design** - Create NPCs, quests, and game worlds
-- **Screenwriting** - Develop characters and story arcs for scripts
-- **Tabletop RPGs** - Build campaigns, characters, and settings
-- **Creative Writing Education** - Teaching tool for story structure
-- **Content Creation** - Generate ideas for blogs, videos, and social media
+- **Whimsical** – Perfect for children’s stories, light novels, or imaginative short tales
+- **Horror** – Ideal for crafting chilling narratives, horror games, or spooky podcast scripts
+- **Thriller** – Great for suspense novels, mystery plots, and cinematic storytelling
+- **Romantic** – Useful for romance fiction, character-driven dramas, and screenplay concepts
+- **Fantasy** – Excellent for world-building, RPG campaigns, and magical adventure stories
+- **Epic Lore** – Designed for deep lore creation, mythic storytelling, and expansive sagas

 ## 🏆 Challenge Submission Checklist